How to Monitor the Security of your Salesforce Instance

 For this reason, it’s important to keep track of what Apps are connected with Salesforce and remove any that have not been vetted, are no longer in use, or violate your organization’s policies.
 The reason to track these is that applications are often granted Admin-level access to Salesforce data; which means they have access to create or delete Users, delete Records, reset User’s passwords and more.
 We recommend that Integrations be connected to Salesforce using a Dedicated Integration User, for more information check out this blog post, as no integration should ever be given Admin-level access to Salesforce.
 However, for many organization’s this is still the norm.

-Enabling the App Whitelisting feature in Salesforce can help manage what Users have permission in Salesforce to install which Apps.
+Enabling the App Allowlisting (formerly Whitelisting) feature in Salesforce can help manage what Users have permission in Salesforce to install which Apps.
 This is a feature we always recommend enabling within Salesforce to increase security.
-For details on how to enable App Whitelisting in Salesforce check out number four in this post: Top Five Salesforce Security Tips to Make Your Instance More Secure.
+For details on how to enable App Allowlisting in Salesforce check out number four in this post: Top Five Salesforce Security Tips to Make Your Instance More Secure.

-However, even if you do have App Whitelisting enabled, you’ll still want to report on what Apps are installed in Salesforce.
+However, even if you do have App Allowlisting enabled, you’ll still want to report on what Apps are installed in Salesforce.
 Human error is always possible, especially if your instance has multiple admins.

 How to Report on Apps Connected to Salesforce:

 Step 1: Under Setup search for Connected Apps.

 Step 2: Each App listed will show details about the App.